Discover more from Injecting Freedom

 And it gets even worse.
 These companies are even immune for – hold your breath – willful misconduct.
 That may sound crazy, but it is shockingly true.
-You can only sue them for willful misconduct if the federal government first sues them for such conduct.
+You can only sue them for willful misconduct if the federal government first sues them for such conduct (unless such conduct falls outside of the chapter at issue or the Food, Drug & Cosmetic Act).
 (See Note 2 to read the law yourself.)
 And what are the odds the federal government will do so after wildly promoting the vaccine?
 About as likely as the FDA ever admitting they promoted a vaccine that caused widespread harm.

 So, despite Pfizer’s history of willful misconduct, and that this is Moderna’s first product, and that they are going to rake in over $100 billion selling a product millions of Americans are mandated to take, you cannot sue them for injuries.
 That seems fair.
 After all, we should take pity on these companies since this revenue may not be sufficient to pay for the injuries.

 What is most incredible is that we are talking about a product that even the Director of the CDC said does not prevent transmission.
 So, you cannot say “no” to the product without losing your job, cannot sue if you are injured, cannot see the data underlying its licensure, in order to potentially protect … you!
 What?!